g2udevelopment/aoc/README.md

-# AOC2022
+# AOC
-This repo contains my solutions for advent of code 2022 in C#
+This repo contains my solutions for advent of code.

+- 2022 in C#
+- 2023 in python